This article was originally posted in July 2020 and has been updated to reflect new insights and data.

-As marketers, persuasion is our profession.
+As a marketer, persuasion is our profession.
 Our whole job boils down to “get people interested in our product or aware of our brand” and that extends to email marketing as well, of course.

-It can be a challenging channel to really get the most out of.
+It can be challenging.
 If you’ve ever created a campaign you thought was going to knock it out of the park, only to watch it flop, you know what I mean.

 That’s okay.
 We’re here to teach you some persuasive email marketing techniques to take your campaigns from good to great.